nazdridoy/ngpt/docs/configuration.md

 - `-s, --shell`: Generate and execute shell commands
 - `-c, --code`: Generate code
 - `-t, --text`: Enter multi-line text input (submit with Ctrl+D)
-- `-p, --pipe`: Read from stdin and use content with prompt.
-Use {} in prompt as placeholder for stdin content
+- `--pipe`: Read from stdin and use content with prompt.
+Use {} in prompt as placeholder for stdin content.
+Can be used with any mode option except --text and --interactive.
 - `-r, --rewrite`: Rewrite text from stdin to be more natural while preserving tone and meaning
 - `-g, --gitcommsg`: Generate AI-powered git commit messages from staged changes or diff file